How to contribute to xPack OpenOCD

 xpm run docker-link-deps --config linux-x64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets

-To run the docker build:
+To execute the docker build:

 xpm run docker-build --config linux-x64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets